MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 1. Save the changes and close the editor.

-1. Within the Bastion session to the **az12001a-vm0** Azure virtual machine, restart sshd daemon by running:
+1. Within the Bastion session to the **az12001a-vm0** Azure Virtual Machine, restart sshd daemon by running:

    ```cli
    systemctl restart sshd